 Online tutorial required for all incoming MSE students.
-Auto-enrolled in first semester.
-This course includes required Opioid training and Title IX training.
+Students are auto-enrolled in first semester, usually approximately three weeks into the semester.
+This course includes required Opioid training and Title IX training, and is completed through Canvas.
+Students cannot register through SIS on their own but once added by the registrar, should not drop the course.